Mantaro/mantaro.github.io/README.md

-## Mantaro Bot - A simple, comprehensive and stable Discord bot

 [Mantaro](https://github.com/Mantaro/MantaroBot) is a simple but powerful Discord bot used to enhance your Discord experience.
 It includes many fun and useful features such as moderation, music, games and currency.
 It's currently in over **525,000 servers** serving over **45 million users**!

 [Click me to add the bot to your server <3](https://add.mantaro.site)